openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

       f1 = f2 // ok

 The only difference is that only entity of function type with receiver can be used in :ref:`Method Call Expression`.
-Using definitions from previous example:
+The definitions from the previous example are reused in the example below:

 .. code-block:: typescript
    :linenos: